-- In WP5, 1) to define co-created specifications for a Personalised Orthosis Design (POD), CAD/CAM system. - In WP6, 1) to define facility specifications for a rapid manufacturing facility for ankle-foot and foot orthoses, 2) to define sensor specifications for embedded use in personalised orthotic designs, and 3) to define manufacturing process evaluation and development specifications for a rapid manufacturing facility benchmarked against state-of-the-art. - In WP7, 1) to develop an evaluation framework to test prototype ankle-foot and foot orthoses for safety, mechanisms of action and efficacy, and 2) to produce a preliminary market survey.
+- In WP5, 1) to define co-created specifications for a Personalised Orthosis Design (POD), CAD/CAM system, 2) to develop and test a prototype CAD POD system and test with end-users, 3) design a minimum of two new, innovative orthoses. - In WP6, 1) to define facility specifications for rapid manufacturing for ankle-foot and foot orthoses, 2) to define sensor specifications for embedded use in personalised orthotic designs, and 3) to define manufacturing process evaluation and development specifications for a rapid manufacturing facility benchmarked against state-of-the-art, 4) to test the performance of the proposed manufacturing solution by manufacturing existing and novel orthotic designs, and 5) to create a dedicated orthotic manufacturing cell (pilot factory) within an SME production environment. - In WP7, 1) to develop an evaluation framework to test prototype ankle-foot and foot orthoses for safety, mechanisms of action and efficacy, 2) to perform pre-clinical, phase I and phase II clinical trials on prototype ankle and foot orthoses, and 3) to produce a A-FOOTPRINT business model.

-In this first reporting period the majority of these objectives have been completed, with a delay only to the development of the MADYMO model.
-Reallocation of work tasks across the Consortium will enable the objective to be completed at 24 months.
+In this second reporting period the majority of these objectives have been completed, with a delay only to the development of the MADYMO model (WP4).